 I don’t know what to say, so I start eating my soup again.

 Okay, I say.

 I’m thinking was I scared and maybe I was a little but not for very long and I’ve been more scared before.
 And I guess she’s right I didn’t need to be scared.
 She never forgets me.

-I hope you enjoyed this excerpt from The Distance Between Us, my novel-in-progress.
-If you’d like to read more from the novel while I work on it, as well as have access to a private library of short stories, poetry, and excerpts from other things I have in the works, you can become a supporter on Patreon.
+I hope you enjoyed this excerpt from The Distance, my recently completed novel.
+If you’d like to read more from the novel before it’s published, as well as have access to a private library of short stories, poetry, and excerpts from other things I have in the works, you can become a supporter on Patreon.
 Members-only access to my work starts at only $1 per month.